Factorization of multiparticle contributions to amplitudes of B-meson weak decays: Introduction

 In this paper we give a proof of factorization formula for multiparticle contributions to amplitudes of heavy $B$-meson decays of the generic weak form factor topology: the heavy-quark $b$ field hits some {\it intermediate point} on the line along which energetic light degrees of freedom propagate in the Feynman diagram.
 Fig.~\ref{Fig:0a} shows $A^{(n,n')}(q,q')$, a typical example of an amplitude of our interest.

-We are going to demonstrate that the amplitude $A^{(n,n')}(q,q')$ satisfies the following factorization formula in the limit $m_b\to\infty$: In the reference frame where momentum $q$ has a large $(+)$ component and the momentum $q'$ has a large $(-)$ component, $A^{(n,n')}(q,q')$ is given by the convolution integral of (i) the hard kernel composed of propagators of light degrees of freedom and (ii) the $B$-meson multiparticle wave function in the following {\it double collinear light-cone configuration} shown in Fig.~\ref{Fig:0b}:
+We are going to demonstrate that at the leading order in $\alpha_s$, the amplitude $A^{(n,n')}(q,q')$ satisfies the following factorization formula in the limit $m_b\to\infty$: In the reference frame where momentum $q$ has a large $(+)$ component and the momentum $q'$ has a large $(-)$ component, $A^{(n,n')}(q,q')$ is given by the convolution integral of (i) the hard kernel composed of propagators of light degrees of freedom and (ii) the $B$-meson multiparticle wave function in the following {\it double collinear light-cone configuration} shown in Fig.~\ref{Fig:0b}:

 Here the heavy field $\phi_b$ ($b$-quark) and the light fields $\phi(x),....\phi(x')$ (light quarks or gluons) are understood as Heisenberg operators.
 Eq.~(\ref{BSresult}) means that the coordinates of the field operators in the lower [upper] block of the diagram of Fig.~\ref{Fig:0a} are ordered and aligned along the $(+)$ [$(-)$] light-cone (LC) direction, i.e., along the direction of $q$ [$q'$].